-Effective use of top social media for business includes having a presence on as many social media platforms possible, in order to create awareness.
+Effective use of top social media for business includes having a presence on as many social media platforms as possible, in order to create awareness.
 And, from here, you’ll strategically double down on the platform best suited to meet your company’s needs.

-How do you create awareness?
+How do you create awareness on social media platforms?

 Awareness is enhanced by: